O365/python-o365/README.md

 It's also easy to implement a custom Class.

-Just Inherit from ApiComponent, define the endpoints, and use the connection to make requests.
+Just Inherit from `ApiComponent`, define the endpoints, and use the connection to make requests.
 If needed also inherit from Protocol to handle different comunications aspects with the API server.

 ```python
 from pyo365.utils import ApiComponent